 The Mariposa Jungle Lodge site is truly a birdwatcher’s paradise.
 You are likely to spot between a dozen and 100 species on any given day, including flocks of Mealy Parrots, Brown Jays and a local group of Keel-Billed Toucans.

 What should I wear?

 What should I bring?Binoculars for viewing birds or wildlife, insect repellent with a high DEET factor, sunglasses, head protection, light raingear, a protective sun hat or cap, spare batteries or recharging equipment for your camera batteries.
+Experience has taught us that ordinary baby oil is an effective repellent for no-seeums and sand flies, which are more common than mosquitos in some areas.
 We provide umbrellas, flashlights, bug spray, hairdryers, and mango-scented liquid body soap, shampoo and conditioner.

 Do you accommodate children?

 Mariposa Jungle Lodge is designed for adults and young people who are independent and self-sufficient.
 We do not have cribs or other amenities for infants and toddlers.
 We welcome young children who are accustomed to an adult environment.

 What do you mean by "border fees?"

 If you cross the border from Belize to Guatemala in order to visit Tikal, the Belize government imposes a departure tax.
 The tax is currently about $18 U.S. (Another departure tax is charged at the airport when you leave Belize, but some air carriers include it in the price of your ticket.)
 In addition, a small entry fee may be charged at Guatemala Immigration.
 Then a representative of the Municipality of Melchor de Mencos, the first town after the Guatemala border, may stop you for an entry fee.
 Your guide will assist you throughout the process.